Kreozot/waitsocket/README.md

 const waitSocket = new WaitSocket('ws://my.websocket.server:9000');
 ```

-Or you can use it with your own instance of WebSocket, and even with some extends like [RobustWebSocket](https://github.com/appuri/robust-websocket):
+Or you can use it with your own instance of WebSocket, or even with some extensions like [RobustWebSocket](https://github.com/appuri/robust-websocket):

 ```javascript
 const ws = new RobustWebSocket('ws://my.websocket.server:9000');